 Here’s what I wrote in my review for Cari Hunter’s Breathe: « It’s not always easy to explain why you like a book, what makes you give it five stars.
 Some books I love because they make me feel warm and cozy, others because they make me happy, others (especially adventure, sci-fi or fantasy) because they bring this excited energy I associate with childhood, this feeling of sheer freedom.
 Others, and this one falls into this category, because they make me feel my brain working, the cogs turning.
 In other words, they make me feel alive. »

 Also, when I read books, I’m not really into genres.
 I like when people fall in love but I also like when they fly spaceships.
 As long as they’re women loving women, I don’t need actual loving happening each time.
-I just want lesbians and all other kinds of queer women to be their badass selves in the books I read.
+I just want lesbians and all other kinds of queer women and sapphics to be their badass selves in the books I read.

 Oh, and I’m French.
 I live in Normandy, by the sea.